 Over the years, the Working Group on “Hot Laboratories and Remote Handling" is firmly established as the major contact forum for the nuclear R&D facilities.
 Next to the yearly conference, the HOTLAB website should serve not only as a resource for information on laboratories, manufacturers or transporters worldwide but it should also be a platform to share and exchange experiences.
-The discussion forum on this site is readily available to every one after registration.

 1963: The first committee meeting of the working group Hot Laboratories (Comite d'Edute des Laboratoires Chauds) was held in Cadarache (France).
 The committee consisted of a small group of experts mostly managers but also engineers and scientists from various laboratories in Europe.
 A yearly symposium on the 'Hot Laboratories' was organized by the Commission of the European Communities with the intend to 'ask some experts to prepare and present a synopsis on one group of papers concerning one special subject: a long discussion will then be held during which the authors will have the opportunity to clarify some points in their reports'.

 1978: The working group got his current name "Laboratoires chauds et telemanipulation" or "Hot Laboratories and remote handling".